 The dangers of orthodoxy to the academy are many:

 - We do our colleagues and students a disservice by not challenging their cherished beliefs.
 We fail as colleagues and as scholars when we allow unjustified dogmas or simply insufficiently justified claims to go unchallenged.

 - We fail as teachers to teach students the most important skill — how to think.
 When we shield them from strong counter-arguments on the issues they care most about, we set them up for confusion and anger when they later encounter people who think differently.

 - By failing to contest inadequately justified dogmas, we risk advancing solutions that have no effect.
 For example, if a particular inequality does not result primarily from prejudice, and we engage in prejudice reduction efforts, we will fail to reduce that inequality.

-- Promoters of these orthodoxies often create an environment of intolerance for diversity of ideas and dissent in the very institution in which free exchange of ideas is its raison d’etre.
-Free speech and the exploration of unsettling ideas is threatened on many campuses If you think that goes too far, look at this post regarding the extent to which people have been intimidated by campus protests, and this post about Jon Haidt’s experience about his experiences at a high school.
+- Promoters of orthodoxies often create an environment of intolerance for diversity of ideas and dissent in the very institution in which free exchange of ideas is its raison d’etre.
+Free speech and the exploration of unsettling ideas is threatened on many campuses If you think that goes too far, look at this post regarding the extent to which people have been intimidated by campus protests, and this post about Jon Haidt’s experience at a high school.
 Addendum in March 2017: Look at recent violent protests at UC Berkeley, and at Middlebury college.